 dates: 21-25 October 2013 location: Rome, Italy

 This event, which will convene under the theme 'Losing Ground?' is organized by the Institute for Advanced Sustainability Studies (IASS) in Potsdam, Germany.
+It will consider what “losing ground” implies for food, water and energy security.
 It will bring together practitioners, policy makers, scientists and representatives from civil society organizations to share knowledge and experience on soil and land related issues and to make plans to advance the global agenda for sustainable development.
-A call for proposals will be posted soon.
+The deadline for submitting Global Soil Week Dialogue Session Proposals is 12 June 2013, 18:00 hrs (CET).
+The event will emphasize three foci: Understand soils in the nexus; Manage the nexus; and Create sustainable pathways to societal change.
+In addition, there will be four thematic threads: Material Cycles; Sustainable Land Management and Soil Engineering; International Soil Policy and Sustainable Development Goals (SDGs); and Responsible Land Governance.

 dates: 27-31 October 2013 location: Berlin, Germany